Machine Learning with Multitype Protected Attributes: Intersectional Fairness through Regularisation: Details on distance covariance

 where the $\mathcal{U}$-centred matrix $\widetilde{U}$, also computed on the sample, is defined as

 with $|\cdot|$ denoting the Euclidean norm.
-The $\mathcal{U}$-centred matrix is a bias-corrected form of the pairwise distance matrix.
-It is specifically designed so that the resulting estimator of distance covariance is unbiased under independence, meaning its expectation is zero when the variables are independent \citep{szekely2023energy}.
+The $\mathcal{U}$-centred matrix is specifically designed so that the resulting estimator of distance covariance is unbiased under independence, meaning its expectation is zero when the variables are independent \citep{szekely2023energy}.
 Furthermore, following the proof of Proposition 1 in \citep{szekely2014partial}, we can expand Equation \eqref{eq:dcov_unbiased} into an equivalent form:

 which will be used in the proof of Theorem \ref{thm:1}.
 In this paper, we implemented the distance covariance numerically using \eqref{eq:dcov_unbiased} through computing the $\mathcal{U}$-centred distance matrices defined in \eqref{eq:u_centred}.